 As EDI is merely a secure way of transferring data between two or multiple options, the cloud can be the right channel for it.
 Most web-based EDI tools are cloud-based, you will also come across cloud-based EDI software, and there are iPaaS (integration platform as a service) providers that offer solutions for dealing with EDI integration.

 Cloud EDI can be beneficial (and totally affordable) for both small and medium-sized enterprises.
 For small businesses, as they deal with lower volumes, they won’t need to break the bank as they don’t even need to pay a fragment of the typical EDI software price.

-For large enterprises, cloud EDI offers a possibility to quickly and effectively deal with complex integration challenges – for example when they need to connect hybrid environments.
+For large enterprises, cloud EDI offers the possibility to quickly and effectively deal with complex integration challenges – for example, when they need to connect hybrid environments.